Home GastronomyMy favorite Italian restaurants in Paris

 La Ultima

-La Ultima is a dual-aspect Italian restaurant located near Place Saint-Michel in Paris.
-First, you enter Tony’s, a pizzeria with an American Little Italy vibe, and then you head to the back of the place to discover, at the back of the room, another hidden spot, La Ultima, in a clandestine casino setting.
-It is an ultra-cozy, intimate, and hushed late-night restaurant with a retro-chic style featuring small alcoves and dim lighting.
-On the plates, you will find classic Italian cuisine.
+La Ultima is a dual-sided Italian restaurant located near the Place Saint-Michel in Paris.
+First, you enter Tony’s, a pizzeria with an American Little Italy atmosphere, and then you head to the back of the place to discover another hidden spot, La Ultima, in an underground casino setting.
+It is an ultra-cozy, intimate, and hushed late-night restaurant with a retro-chic style, small alcoves, and dim lighting.
+On the plates, you’ll find classic Italian cuisine.
 In short, we weren’t blown away by the food, but the setting is super nice and perfect for a romantic dinner!

 Tested in 2022